 French Open Winner Odds

 Let’s take a look at the odds for Men’s and Women’s singles.
-The below screenshots were taken from Sports Interaction on September 22nd.
-The odds will change leading up to and throughout the tournament.
+The below screenshots were taken from Sports Interaction on May 31st.
+The odds will change throughout the tournament.
 To see the current odds head over to SportsInteraction.com, open the ‘Tennis’ drop down menu and click either ‘Mens French Open’ or ‘Womens French Open’.
 You may have to scroll past the matches to find the futures odds.

-Nadal is the favourite to win his 13th French Open title.
-He’s won the event for the last three seasons and he looks to be playing at an elite level even though he went out in the quarterfinals of last weeks Masters event.
-Djokovic is also playing elite tennis having won last weeks event and having not lost a match in 2020, outside of his DQ from the US Open last month.
-He’s the best player in the world, but he’s the rightful second favourite considering Nadal’s success at this tournament.
-Dominic Thiem is the third favourite.
-He won the US Open last month and his best surface is clay so he’s a definite threat to win back to back majors.
+Nadal is the favourite to win his 14th French Open title.
+He’s won the event for the last four seasons and he looks to be playing at an elite level having won the Rome Masters earlier in the month, defeating Novak Djokovic in the finals of that tournament.
+Djokovic is also playing elite tennis having gone out and won a short tournament in Serbia last week after his loss to Nadal in the finals of the Rome Masters.
+He’s the best player in the world, but he’s the rightful third favourite considering Nadal’s success at this tournament.
+Tsitsipas is playing great tennis, but I’m surprised he has shorter odds than Djokovic heading into the tournament.

 The women’s tournament is much more wide open.
-Simona Halep is the favourite at odds of 3.73, but I still think this is anyone’s tournament to win.
-Serena at 11.37 really jumps out.
-She’s continuing to put herself in great positions to win that elusive 24th Grand Slam, but she hasn’t been able to convert in the last several tournaments.
-Naomi Osaka pulling out of the tournament with injury opens it up even more, even though she hasn’t had success here in the past.
+Iga Swiatek is the favourite at odds of 2.85 as the defending champion, but I still think this is anyone’s tournament to win.
+Serena at 19.74 really jumps out.
+She’s continued to put herself in great positions to win that elusive 24th Grand Slam, and with Naomi Osaka withdrawing from the tournament, this could be Serena’s opportunity.

 Bet On The French Open – 3 Step Guide